-- (1) SRS Realty Group Inc. is a company wholly owned and controlled by Mr. Steven Scott, a director and Chair of the Corporation. - (2) Mr. Steven Scott, the Chair of the Corporation, and Mr. Iqbal Khan, the Chief Executive Officer of the Corporation, are directors, officers and shareholders of Access, but do not control Access.
+- (1) SRS Realty Group Inc. is a company wholly owned and controlled by Mr. Steven Scott, a director and Chair of the Corporation.
+In addition, Mr. Scott controls an additional 2,179,698 (0.99%) personally and through affiliates. - (2) Mr. Steven Scott, the Chair of the Corporation, and Mr. Iqbal Khan, the Chief Executive Officer of the Corporation, are directors, officers and shareholders of Access, but do not control Access.
 Access is an associate of each of Mr. Scott and Mr. Khan. - (3) Includes Common Shares of NAWOC Holdings Limited, companies controlled by Access or officers of Access.